Facts about Disputes

 What happens next?

-- If the freelancer accepts the dispute, all the disputed hours are refunded to the client.
+- If the freelancer accepts the dispute, all disputed hours are refunded to the client.

-- If the freelancer rejects the dispute, Upwork’s dispute team will review the Work Diary.
+- If the freelancer rejects the dispute, Upwork’s Mediation Team will review the Work Diary.
 Any hours that don’t qualify for Upwork Hourly Protection will be refunded to the client and the remaining billed hours will be paid to the freelancer according to the Weekly Billing Cycle.

-- If the freelancer doesn’t respond to the dispute, the disputed hours will be refunded to the client.
+- If the freelancer does not respond to the dispute notification within 3 business days, the disputed hours will be refunded to the client.

 - If the client cancels the dispute, all the hours will be paid according to the Weekly Cycle.